What Are Diabetic Blisters?

 “It is not very clear why diabetic blisters occur.
 In fact, many appear without any known injury,” Dr. Cunha says.
 One known cause, however, is ill-fitting shoes.
 “The constant friction of skin on the material of a shoe that does not fit well over long periods of time can result in a blister,” he explains.
 “And if foot moisture is also present in conjunction with the rubbing, this can exacerbate the formation of one.”
 (Here are tips on choosing the right shoes if you have diabetes.)

 Poorly controlled blood sugar levels can also prime the body for the formation of blisters.
 “Diabetics can lose sensation in the lower extremities due to poor circulation or neuropathy,” says Dr. Cunha, which may lead to the development of a blister that goes unnoticed and grows unchecked.
 High blood sugar can also lead diabetics to develop fungal infections like Candida albicans, he adds, which can cause a red, itchy rash along with the blisters and make further complications more likely.
+This woman shares what it’s really like to have diabetic foot problems.

 Treatment for diabetic blisters